 David Wali Waugh, RPC (Registered Professional Counselor)

 David is a Midlife Awakening Specialist, Sufi Healer and has trained in the art of interspiritual guidance.
-He is the director of Elements Counselling in Vancouver BC, Canada and Cofounder of The Natural Gifts Society.
+He is the director of Elements Counselling in Courtenay, BC, Canada and Cofounder of The Natural Gifts Society.
 He has over twenty years training and experience in wholistic development.
 His private practice includes one-to-one, couple and small group work for people interested in transformation, psychospiritual development and relationship work.
 His general orientation is to assist people in accessing their inner resources in order to develop more conscious choice in their lives, and thereby foster the potential for growth in their evolution of consciousness.
 This often unfolds as one develops an aware ego process that leads to greater individuation, while contributing their gifts to their community and the world.
 He believes that if we want meaningful change to happen in others, we must first learn to practice living the perspective that Gandhi espoused, “becoming the change that we seek in the world.”

 Rev. Judith Liro, MDiv